 The initial version of the new car, which debuted publicly at the 1934 Paris Salon, was called the Citroën 7 (“Sept“) in France, based on its 7CV fiscal horsepower rating.
 Since Citroën had previously offered 7CV cars, the company appended “Traction” or “Traction Avant” (Front Drive) to distinguish the new 7 from previous Propulsion Arrière (rear drive) Citroëns.
 Although “Traction Avant” was never the model’s formal name, it quickly stuck and all models were popularly known simply as “Tractions.”
 British cars were called Twelve or Light Twelve, reflecting the engine’s RAC taxable horsepower rating.

-Citroën intended to produce a lot of these cars, so the company tooled up to built the Traction Avant not only at a new factory in Paris, but also at plants in Belgium and Great Britain.
+Citroën intended to produce a lot of these cars, so the company tooled up to build the Traction Avant not only at a new factory in Paris, but also at plants in Belgium and Great Britain.
 British cars, constructed at the Citroën works in Slough, had right-hand drive, many British components, and various minor changes to suit the tastes of the British market.